slaclab/buildroot-site/README.md

 ####4.
 Symlink Connecting Buildroot to Site-Top

-Each build/configuration is connected to a 'site-top' by means of a symlink.
+Each build/configuration is connected to a `site-top` by means of a symlink.
 E.g., for the aforementioned stable and development builds there could be